The Ultimate Guide to Cutting Your College Costs

 Consider Attending a Public University

 Attending an in-state public university can help with cost savings.
-According to College Board figures for the 2019-2020 school year, average tuition and fees at out-of-state public universities and private colleges were much higher than in-state public universities:
+According to College Board figures for 2025-26, the average tuition and fees for full-time undergraduate students are:

 Private colleges are more than two times the cost of a public in-state university, and an over 100 percent increase from an out-of-state public university.
 Clearly, where you attend college is a big factor in what your overall costs will end up looking like.